 Residency Training Program in Neurology

-Initiated in 1987, the ACGME-accredited Neurology Residency Training Program is affiliated with Brown Medical School and is centered at Rhode Island Hospital under the direction of Andrew S. Blum, MD, PhD.
-Three years in duration, the Neurology Residency trains five residents each year.
+Initiated in 1987, the ACGME-accredited Neurology Residency Training Program is affiliated with Brown Medical School and is centered at Rhode Island Hospital under the direction of Michelle Mellion, MD.
+Three years in duration, the Neurology Residency trains six residents each year.

 Our mission is to educate our residents to be

 neurology.
 The neurology staff and residents strive to